matthewh007/Computer-Science-2-Java/README.md

 Assignment 2 was about Generic Binary Search Trees.

-Assignemnt 3 was about implementing the movement of knights on a chess board and checking to see if any of them "threaten" each other.
+Assignment 3 was about implementing the movement of knights on a chess board and checking to see if any of them "threaten" each other.

 Assigment 4 was about SkipLists but was incomplete so I did not include the file in here.